You have just lost your pet. Do not panic! Staying calm will help you find your animal quicker.

 In this article, you will find the different steps to lead an efficient search.

 First of all, it is very important to register your animal in case anything happens.
-Under English law, it is required to get your dog microchipped in England and Wales and it will also be helpful in case your animal goes missing.
-It is not mandatory to microchip your cat but, as they are more independent animals, it would be advised to do so.
+Under English law, microchipping a dog is required in England and Wales and it will also be helpful in case your animal goes missing.
+It is not mandatory to microchip your cat, but it would be advised to do so as they are more independent animals.

 Registering your animal also proves that you are its rightful owner in the event of a dispute.
 Your name and contact information will be linked to your pet’s microchip.
-It is therefore very important to register and update your contact information on a microchip database like Animal Microchips, Animal Tracker, MicroDogID or Pet Identity UK.
+Therefore, it is very important to register and update your contact information on a pet microchip database like Animal Microchips, Animal Tracker, MicroDogID or Pet Identity UK.

 Your local council employs wardens to deal with stray or dangerous animals.
 Dog Wardens are specially trained to handle dangerous dogs, but they have to deal more and more with other types of animals.
 They patrol neighbourhoods, respond to residents’ requests, and collect dangerous, abandoned, or stray dogs.
 Dog wardens are trained to work with aggressive animals and know how to handle them carefully.